Our Antarctic Gateway

 Antarctic Gateway Cities

-A report jointly commissioned by gateways in 2021 identified the leading role gateways have in Antarctica's future, spurring the the five cities to actively strengthen their relationships and collaboration.
+A report jointly commissioned by gateways in 2021 identified the leading role gateways have in Antarctica's future.
+This has spurred the five cities to actively strengthen their relationships and collaboration.

 Read full report here: Antarctic Cities: From Gateways to Custodial Cities(PDF, 11MB)